TomShirley/kavm/installation/setup-api-and-microsite/build-sample-ui.md

 6. Build the ng app: `docker run --init --rm --privileged -it  -v ${pwd}:/src docker-ng /bin/sh -c "yarn  build --prod"`.
 Probably will take ~2mins to build
 7. Let's create the docker image now: `docker build -t ref-ng-ui -f Dockerfile .`
 8. login to aws ecr for docker: `aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin <some-place>.dkr.ecr.ap-southeast-2.amazonaws.com`

+> You could run angular on your pc directly without running the commands inside a docker container, but this approach is more consistent as it works in CI pipeline tools (e.g. team-city, circleCi, github actions).

 ## Push the angular app to ecr